 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

+Sections of flooring are loose.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Notes The glazed insert to the entrance vestibule door may not be of appropriate toughened glass or meet the recognised Building Standards.